Smoked trout with simple dry rub – one of the easiest most delicious things you’ll ever cook.

 Trout is readily available, similar in appearance and texture, and just as easy to cook as salmon.
 Trout, especially steelhead tends to have a bit more flavor, which allows it to hold up well against spices with some bite including mustard seeds and the coarse black pepper.

 My smoked trout recipe is basically a converted baby back ribs recipe.
 I know it sounds crazy, but yes my rib rub recipe actually works better on fish!
 What’s even better is the fact that my laziness is responsible for this masterpiece.
 It was a Friday, I didn’t have no job, wasn’t in the mood to cook, but didn’t want to eat out.
 I just wanted to sit, think, drink my whiskey and have a good time doing nothing over some good blues.
 I had about two hours to kill before the family was home so I rubbed my trout the right way, then laid her in the smoker, put my feet up and sipped some of that good old “Texas Tea”.
-No prep, no cooking, just rub, set, and wait!
+No prep, no cooking, just rub, set, and wait for an easy dinner recipe!

 The spice rub I use is really coarse and grainy.
 I’m a texture guy, so I love using semi crushed seeds and peppercorns especially when it comes to slow smoked meats and seafood which renders them moist and soft.
 The smoked trout rub is actually pretty simple – coarse black pepper, kosher salt, crushed fennel seed, mustard seeds, and Aleppo peppers.
 Not only do these combined contribute to the wonderful flavor and texture, but visually they make the smoked trout pop; the red, black, and green from the Aleppo, black pepper, and fennel respectively present contrasting colors.
 The Aleppo add some sweetness that balances the peppery bite from the mustard seeds and peppercorns.